 Our family pulled the trigger!
 We knew when we bought a small house with a large backyard that we would want some backyard chickens, eventually, but it wasn’t until I figured out that we were buying THREE DOZEN eggs a week (!!!) that we decided to step up our timeline, despite how busy Jesse is in his graduate program.

 The first step was to find or build the right coop.
 At first, I had dreams of building one “from scratch” (a chicken pun, get it?
 Be prepared for many more!), but once Jesse’s PhD program began late summer, all of those dreams vanished.
-I just knew that we’d never get around to it!
+I just knew that we’d never get around to it, let alone carry out Garden Paving.
 I’m pretty handy with a saw and drill, but felt like it was too much for me to handle by myself (although I constructed all of the garden beds and the irrigation systems you see in the pictures above!).

 So, as usual, I turned to Craigslist.
 I saw this coop for $400 about a 45 minute drive away, and thought, “I wish that were in our price range!”.
 A few days later, the woman reduced the price to $250 since they had a moving deadline!
 I love moving deadlines– it means that they are 900x more willing to make a deal with you since they need something GONE.
 I asked her if she would part with it for $150, and she said yes!!